Table of Contents

 Content marketing is bound to succeed when done effectively and over a sustained period of time.
 If you’re like the guy who creates one blog post a month and expects the magic to happen, the magic will never happen.
 You need to constantly feed your audience with great content so that you remain in their mind and purchase consideration.
 Use an editorial content calendar so that your team may stay on top of everything when it comes to producing content on a consistent basis.

 The next key part of your content strategy is distribution and marketing.
 Remember that content is only as good as the readership it gets.
 In order words, creating good content (and in substantial quantity) is not enough, you also need to understand how to market and promote your content.
 The ultimate goal is to get as many people to read your content as possible and you may achieve it through the following key techniques:

 Content promotion is an essential part of any content strategy.
 You may already have a good following that you can promote your content to.
 If not, you may consider paid promotion through social media and search ads as these methods have proven to be effective too.

 To help review the effectiveness of different types of content marketing sources (including paid, owned, and earned media) that can be considered to distribute and promote your content, you can refer to this effective matrix designed by Smart Insights.
 This matrix will not only help distribute and promote your content but also generate site visits, leads, and sales — things that matter in the end.

 Without a strategy, success or failure could only be a matter of luck.
 It’s true in the marketing space as it’s in every other aspect of life.
 Smart content marketers never leave things to chance and risk their time and scarce resources going to waste.
 If you also want to play it smart, you must learn how to build a solid content strategy that’s unique to your organization.
-I hope that the techniques discussed in the material will help you build a more effective and profitable content marketing plan for your business in 2020 and beyond.
+I hope the techniques discussed in the material will help you build a more effective and profitable content marketing plan for your business in 2020 and beyond.